Finding the best knee sleeves for CrossFit can help to protect your knees from tendonitis due to repetitive lifting over time.

 Designed not just to add comfort, the 5mm thick neoprene dramatically reduces existing aches and pains.
 The new Rx sleeves are specifically designed for weightlifting and circuit training making them ideal for CrossFit.
 There really are very few complaints about the quality of these knee sleeves compared to any other on the market.

 Top tip- If you are looking for knee sleeves for a competition it may be wise to choose a slightly smaller size than the recommendation.

 - Made for weightlifting and circuits – ideal for CrossFit.

 - Promotes blood flow – helps to prevent injury and improve your control.

-- 70% SBR, 30% Neoprene – highest possible grade of materials on the market
+- 70% SBR, 30% Neoprene – the highest possible grade of materials on the market

 - Sleeves fit left or right leg – unlike some knee sleeves sold in pairs.